olliw42/mLRS-docu/docs/PARAMETERS.md

 #### Rx Ser Link Mode ####
 Selects how the serial data stream is processed.
-Can be "transp.", "mavlink".
+Can be "transp.", "mavlink", "mavlinkX".

 The setting is also applied to the Tx module.
+For MAVLinkX see [here](MAVLINKX.md).

 #### Rx Snd RadioStat ####
 Determines if a MAVLink RADIO_STATUS or RADIO_LINK_FLOW_CONTROL message is emitted by the receiver, and which flow control algorithm is used.
-Effective only when "Rx Ser Link Mode" = "mavlink".
+Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".
 Can be "off", "ardu_1", "meth_b".

 If "Rx Snd RcChannel" is set to "rc channels", then RADIO_LINK_FLOW_CONTROL messages are emitted instead of RADIO_STATUS.

 #### Rx Snd RcChannel ####
 Determines if a MAVLink RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS message is emitted by the receiver.
-Effective only when "Rx Ser Link Mode" = "mavlink".
+Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".
 Can be "off", "rc override", "rc channels".

 #### Rx Buzzer ####